Today, I’m sharing an EASY, allergy-free, Paleo snack recipe. It’s both kid and adult-approved. I can’t wait to hear what you think…

 Someone was definitely watching out for me that day because I needed something to give my kids when I picked them up from school.
 I happily made two special apple “doughnuts” (as we now call them) with the many toppings they had such as sunflower seed butter, chopped nuts and seeds, carob chips, chia seeds, coconut sugar (a healthy “sprinkle” option with no food-dyes!), cinnamon, nutmeg, cacao nibs, raisins and more.

-As a family who focuses on whole-foods and limits processed foods as much as possible, I loved (really loved) the idea of having a build-your-own apple bar for the kids when they came home from school each day.
-The apples have natural sugar to appease my daughter, but lots of fiber and vitamins too so I feel good about giving them an apple each day.
+As a family who focuses on whole-foods and limits processed foods as much as possible, I loved (really loved) the idea of having a build-your-own apple bar for the kids.
+The apples have natural sugar to appease their sweet tooth, but lots of fiber and vitamins too.

 The saying goes, “an apple a day keeps the doctor away” right?
 Well, unfortunately it’s a little more complicated than that, but for today, I’m going with it! 🙂 Real Fruit=Real Food and Real Food=Real Medicine.

 STEP 1: First, I help by slicing the apple into 1/4′ rounds.
-Then, I use one of my bento box cutters, such as the star or flower shape, to punch-out/cut the middle seed area of each slice.
+Then, I use these cute bento box cutters, such as the star or flower shape, to punch-out/cut the middle seed area of each slice.
 It’s easy and lends a fun shape since you have to cut the middle out anyway.
 Plus, it gives me another reason to use the cute little cutters!
 Very small cookie cutters work well too.

 STEP 2: Next, we use organic sunflower seed butter to spread on top of the sliced apple “doughnut.”
 Any nut or seed butter works wonderfully.